Crafting Democracy: Fiber Arts and Activism

 “Crafting Democracy seeks to demonstrate the ways in which craft is employed as a tool of expression that gives voice to people who seek an active role in democracy.”

-As of Saturday, October 19 (one year after the massacre at Pittsburgh’s Tree of Life Synagogue), the Jewish Hearts for Pittsburgh quilt was added to the Crafting Democracy exhibit.
+In mid-October (one year after the massacre at Pittsburgh’s Tree of Life Synagogue), the Jewish Hearts for Pittsburgh quilt was added to the Crafting Democracy exhibit.

 When Hinda Mandell, RIT associate professor of communications, and Ellen Dominus Broude founded the Jewish Hearts for Pittsburgh campaign, crafters from throughout the U.S., Canada, England, Dubai, Costa Rica and Australia sent in 2,500 handmade contributions.

 Volunteers in Pittsburgh hung the hearts throughout the Squirrel Hill neighborhood in the immediate aftermath of the mass shooting.
 Read the 2018 article from the Pittsburgh Jewish Chronicle here

 The Jewish Hearts continued to arrive.
 With the remaining contributions, Hannah Bluestone Lieberman stitched Jewish Hearts into a heart-themed pattern, and Linda “Kitty” Walsh crocheted the door-sized tapestry, stitching together the contributions into a larger schematic.